Is It Important to Get Only One Possibility While Solving Puzzles?

 1. 8 is One One Out because it is the only digit for which the cube root leads to a whole number.

-3. 7 is the Odd One Out because that is the only digit among the given digits which can be formed using only the straight lines.
+3. 7 is the Odd One Out because that is the only digit among the given digits that can be formed using only straight lines.

-One can get some out the box reasoning to get the Odd One Out which can be applicable to any set of given numbers e.g.
+One can get some out-the-box reasoning to get the Odd One Out which can apply to any set of given numbers e.g.

 4. 2 is the Odd One Out as it is the only digit in the group that is less than 3.
 Similarly